 - How do procurement initiatives use certification and other verification programs to find and purchase credibly more sustainable products?

 - How do supply chain sustainability initiatives use these programs to:

-- identify suppliers who minimize impacts and reward them with more business, and
+- identify suppliers who minimize impacts (and associated risks) and reward them with more business, and

 - require suppliers to meet (and/or improve toward) independent third-party sustainability standards?

 Key Question 5: “What else do we need to do?”
 What are key barriers to sustainability in the sector, and what are options of solutions to each barrier?